CROESO!

 Baptism

-The Bible tell us that Jesus himself was baptised, by John the Baptist in the River Jordan, and that Jesus commanded his disciples to go out into the world and “baptised in the name of the Father, the Son and the Holy Spirit” (Matthew 25:16-20).
+The Bible tells us that Jesus himself was baptised by John the Baptist in the River Jordan, and that Jesus commanded his disciples to go out into the world and “baptised in the name of the Father, the Son and the Holy Spirit” (Matthew 25:16-20)

-Baptism is a sacrament (which means a holy and sacred act) for all those who wish to publicly declare themselves as Jesus' disciples.
-The Church welcomes to baptism all who wish to make a declaration of faith in Jesus Christ, and make a commitment to God and his Church.
+Baptism is a sacrament (which means a holy and sacred act) for anyone who wants to publicly declare themselves as a follower of Jesus.
+The Church welcomes all who want to put their faith in Jesus Christ and commit themselves to God and His Church through baptism.

 Picture

-• A naming ceremony!
-It is a significant step in a lifelong Christian journey and entry into the universal Church of God.
+• Not a naming ceremony!
+It’s much more than that.
+Baptism is the start of a lifelong Christian journey and entry into the worldwide Church of God.

 Picture

-When new children join the family, be it through birth or adoption, it is always reason to celebrate!
+• When a new child joins the family—through birth or adoption—it’s always a reason to celebrate!

 If you would like to have God's blessing upon your child's life, or to explore baptism, then Get in touch!